mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/_index.md

   To fix this, update your Golang version to the latest release and run the command again.
   When deploying to AWS, the `appsctl` binary is present in the `Home` directory inside the `go/bin` folder.

-  To use appsctl, use below command
+  To use `appsctl`, run the following command:
   `./go/bin/appsctl`